openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 ```

 When `enableUserAlertmanagerConfig` is true, the cluster monitoring operator
-configures the Platform Alertmanager as follows.
+configures the Platform Alertmanager to reconcile `AlertmanagerConfig`
+resources from user namespaces as follows.

 ```yaml
 apiVersion: monitoring.coreos.com/v1